An in-depth guide on organizing your GTmetrix Reports with Dashboard Filters.

 The GTmetrix Dashboard is the hub of all your analysis activity.

-Dashboard Report Table Behaviour
+Dashboard Reports Table Behaviour

-Here’s how the Dashboard Report Table behaves:
+Here’s how the Dashboard Reports Table behaves:

 - Successfully analyzing a page for the first time will insert a new row for that particular URL/Analysis Options combination.